cocotb/cocotb/docs/source/simulator_support.rst

     You can find installation instructions `in the GHDL documentation <https://ghdl.github.io/ghdl/getting.html>`_.

 Noteworthy is that despite GHDL being a VHDL simulator, it implements the :term:`VPI` interface.
+This prevents cocotb from accessing some VHDL-specific constructs, like 9-value signals.

 To specify a VHDL architecture to simulate, set the ``ARCH`` make variable to the architecture name.